A History of Compassion

 Expanding the Longview NICU

 In 2008, the capacity of the Longview NICU was doubled to 13 beds, in order to address the ongoing need to keep families together at this important early stage of life.
 Good Shepherd Medical Center’s Level III NICU has expanded to 31 beds to meet the special needs of high risk infants.
-In addition, Good Shepherd Medical Center Longview operates as a Level II Trauma Center and provides the highest level of trauma care for Gregg County and the surrounding counties.
+In addition, Good Shepherd Medical Center Longview operates as a Level II Trauma Center and becomes the first in Gregg County and the surrounding counties to provide Level II trauma care.

 Institute for Healthy Living